 While this is an important decision, don’t wait too long to choose a solution.
 Losing health insurance coverage — no matter if you were laid off, let go with cause, you quit, or any other reason — qualifies you to apply through Covered California 60 days before and after the date your coverage stops.
 This period is called special enrollment.
 You also qualify for special enrollment if your COBRA coverage runs out.

 If you’re eligible for Medi-Cal, you can enroll at any time.
 If you’re not eligible and you have an annual household income at or below 150 percent of the federal poverty level, you can get coverage through Covered California year-round.

-Losing your job can be a challenging life event, but know that you have the options and support you need to find a health insurance plan that will provide security and peace of mind.
+Losing your job can be a challenging life event, but know that you have the options and support you need to find a health insurance plan that’s right for you.
 Learn more about Covered California, and if you’re ready to get started on an application, you can do so here.